 In fact, a recent Gartner survey on 317 CFOs revealed that 74% of companies plan to permanently shift to more remote work post-COVID-19.
 Nearly a quarter of those plan to move 20% of their on-site employees to permanent remote positions.

-Considering that remote and flexible work options are here to stay, there’s no better time for organizations to reevaluate their management styles than now.
+Considering that remote and flexible work options are here to stay, there’s no better time for organizations to reevaluate their management and collaboration styles than now.
 Leaders have a tremendous opportunity to drive productivity by empowering employees to make their own decisions as they continue working from home.
 At the same time, organizations that learn to manage their remote teams effectively will be much better prepared to compete for the top talent in an increasingly remote and global workforce.